 There are so many investment options available in our complex financial landscape.
 It may be hard to choose how to invest your money.
 There are stocks, ETFs, real estate, bonds, guaranteed investment certificates (GICs) and, of course, mutual funds, among many others.
 If you have ever found yourself asking, what are mutual funds?
 We will cover the basics here from the costs you can expect to the pros and cons of this investment.
 Continue reading to learn more about mutual funds!

-What are mutual funds
+- What are examples of mutual funds?

 What is a mutual fund in simple terms?